Key Takeaway

 Healthcare Power of Attorney (Healthcare Proxy)

-This gives your agent authority to make medical decisions when you can't make them yourself.
-This includes:
+This gives your agent authority to make medical decisions when you can't make them yourself — consenting to or refusing treatment, choosing doctors and hospitals, accessing your medical records, making decisions about end-of-life care, and authorizing surgery or procedures.

 A healthcare POA is different from an advance directive (living will), though they work together.
 The advance directive states your wishes.
 The healthcare POA names the person who carries them out.